snowman-repos/book/project_managers/README.md

 Develop a project team contact list that includes the name, responsibility, department, physical location, phone number, fax number, and e-mail address for each member.
 You’ll want to distribute this to the team.

-Step 3: Develop a project assumptions list
-It’s important for project team members to be aware of major assumptions that apply to the project.
-For example, spell out the assumption that each team member has been selected and made available to the project by their manager to ensure its success.
-That assumption means that their assigned tasks must take priority, and each participant must be committed to the success of the project if they are to participate.

-Step 4: Develop the preliminary project plan
-You can save a lot of time by going ahead and developing the tasks, responsibilities, and timeframes of the project plan.
-Going through this exercise will help you validate whether you have the right resources, identify risks, and determine the appropriate timelines for tasks and milestones.

-Use whatever resources you need to help you create the initial project plan.
-The point here is that when you go into the kickoff meeting, you will already have a plan drafted.
-Doing so will save time and get the project off to a faster start.
-(To develop a project plan, download this project-planning template.)

-Realize that the plan is not carved in stone at this point.
-Actually, it should never be.
-Up until the kickoff meeting, it is a knowledgeable draft.
-Once you have the team assembled and assign clear responsibilities, you should ask team members to validate their task responsibilities and timeframes for reasonability, completeness, and accuracy.
-The plan will become more established at the first project status meeting.

-Step 5: Define key success factors
-Every project team member needs to know what it takes to have a successful project.
-Take the time to define in specific terms each item that will be required for success.
-Validate your list with the project owner(s).

-Step 6: Schedule the project kickoff meeting
-It is important for all project team members to participate in the kickoff meeting.
-Send a communication to each participant with a preferred time and date and include options in case they are unavailable.
-Even if someone is “out of pocket,” he or she can participate by phone.